 FAQs

-• I use a person-centered, multi-dimensional, trauma-informed, shame-sensitive, immediacy-guided approach to offer the best care for each individual client.
+• I use a person-centered, multi-dimensional, trauma-informed, non-shaming, immediacy-guided approach to offer the best care for each individual client.
 I always consider the “whole-ness” of each person - their backgrounds, needs, and goals in addition to their biological, psychological, emotional, relational, and spiritual development in my care for and of them.

 You can read in detail on my Services page what my specialties and modalities are.